tspascoal-ce-dev/ghas-workshop/_labs/lab6.md

 - Domain 6: Describe GitHub Advanced Security best practices

-> [!NOTE] This lab only orgs if you are using an organization as the owner of the repository.
+> [!NOTE] This lab is only available if you are using an organization as the owner of the repository.

 ## Exercise 1: Navigating to Security Overview